astronomer/docs/learn/custom-xcom-backends-tutorial.md

 :::tip

-Whenever you are making changes to your custom XCom backend configuration you will need to restart Airflow for these changes to take effect.
+You will need to restart Airflow after making changes to your custom XCom backend configuration for the changes to take effect.

 :::

-## Step 5: Run a simple DAG using XCom
+## Step 5: Create and run your DAG to generate XComs

 To test your custom XCom backend you will run a simple DAG which pushes a random number to your custom XCom backend and then retrieves it again.